3 October 2011--Corn flakes, orange juice, yogurt, scrambled eggs, sausage, toast, beans, tomato, mushrooms, coffee, oh yeah.

 South I go along Annstead Beach, to Beadnell, with its tiny harbor and ruined lime kilns.
 It's a distance of about three miles-- I brought a hand-held GPS with me, but neglected to bring it along today, so cannot measure accurately.
 From there, it's perhaps another three miles to Low Newton-by-the-sea, along the beach at Beadnell Bay.
 It's much cooler today, clouds hanging over the coast, a fairly stiff wind blowing into my face (which will of course be at my back on the return).
 It's such a lovely walk, it hardly matters.

 At Low Newton, I find the Ship Inn, where I have a kipper and a pint from the in-house brewery.
-Both are excellent, and eating at a table outdoors doesn't hurt.
+Both are excellent, and eating al fresco doesn't hurt.

 The sun emerges on the return trip.
 Periodic threatening squalls pass harmlessly to the north or south.
 I take the path behind the dunes, then pick up an inland trail I figure will be more direct.
 It is that, but not really any faster--it crosses several fields recently plowed under, which makes the trail hard to find, and mushy walking to boot.
 Still, I see a few things I wouldn't have had I stayed on the beach.